How to make Old Lilac bloom again? Let me tell you what I did. It’s drastic, but it works.

 Timing is the Decisive Factor in Pruning Lilacs

 If you want to have your blooms next year, it is crucial to prune in those first few weeks after blooming ends.
 Ideally, this is when you would do maintenance pruning each year.
 But I get so

 lazy busy, I end up with a ten foot bush with ten blooms on top.

 So I have just done a complete rejuvenation on my Old Lilac and I am excited to see what will happen next spring when it is all full of young and new branches.

 I shot a video of my husband and I

 butchering trimming this Old Lilac almost down to the ground.
-We thought we’d need the chain saw, but he couldn’t get it started, so we used some loppers and pruners.
-Those old branches were about 3″ diameter so it worked ok.
+We thought we’d need the chain saw, but he couldn’t get it started, so we used some ratchet loppers and garden pruners. (#affiliate link) Those old branches were about 3″ diameter so it worked ok.
 I had some problems when I tried cutting.
-There is some little pivot witch you click when the jaws are open and need to latch down on the cutter, but I don’t get that.
+There is some little pivot that you click when the jaws are open and need to latch down on the cutter, but I don’t get that.
 I am just not mechanical.
 So my husband handled the larger ones.